-On May 2, 2014 (79 FR 25035), HUD published a proposed rule to revise the amount of the fee collected from manufacturers in accordance with section 620 of the Act.
+Since HUD's March 1, 2004, proposed rule, which was not finalized, HUD has sought a solution to the issue of inequitable payments between states and worked with its partner SAAs and the Manufactured Housing Consensus Committee (MHCC) to develop proposed solutions.
+On May 2, 2014 (79 FR 25035), HUD published a proposed rule to revise the amount of the fee collected from manufacturers.
 In response to HUD's proposed rule, several commenters stated that the fees paid to SAAs are not reflective of current production and shipment levels.
-HUD responded to these comments by stating Start Printed Page 91084that it would review revisions to the current fee distribution formula to ensure that states are provided with adequate funding to perform the required SAA function.
+HUD responded to these comments by stating that it would review revisions to the current fee distribution formula to ensure that states are provided with adequate funding to perform the required SAA function.
 (See, 79 FR 47373, August 13, 2014).

 1. In determining a revised equitable fee distribution formula, what methods and data should HUD consider to increase the amounts paid to the states?
 For example, should HUD rely on the past three years or more of fee income data received by both fully approved and conditionally approved states in assessing the amount of the increase of the payment to each SAA?

 2. Should fully approved states be entitled to higher levels of payments than conditionally approved SAAs?
-In addition to the number of home placements and production levels in each state, should the increase in payment consider the number of Start Printed Page 91085complaints handled by each SAA for the past three years in determining the amount of the increase (HUD would need each SAA to provide a list of all complaints handled over the past three years)?
+In addition to the number of home placements and production levels in each state, should the increase in payment consider the number of complaints handled by each SAA for the past three years in determining the amount of the increase (HUD would need each SAA to provide a list of all complaints handled over the past three years)?

 3. Should HUD revise 24 CFR 3282.307(b) to allow the amount of the distribution of fees among the states to be established by Notice in order to more timely address changes or fluctuations in production levels, in order to assure that the states are adequately funded for the inspections and work they perform?